Curriculum for Key Stages 1 and 2

 Alongside this the children learn high frequency words or ‘tricky words’ which cannot be sounded out or are words with sounds that the children haven’t learnt yet.

 In Key Stage Two, if children still struggle with reading then the phonics programme will continue as necessary.

-In Key Stage Two children read once a week with a teacher for half an hour.
+In Key Stage 2 children read at least once a week with a teacher for half an hour.
 We have recently bought into the Reading Explorers programme which has an extensive variety of reading extracts and supports the teacher in teaching specific reading skills.
 Children may focus on skimming and scanning the text, finding the meaning of words, deducing and inferring what is happening in the story.

 While Guided Reading is taking place other children in the class may be working with a teaching assistant or doing other reading based activities.

 If children struggle with reading interventions are put into place to ensure rapid progress is made.

 Children at St Clement Danes love to write and we try to ensure that it is celebrated at every possible moment.
 We have short daily lessons on a different aspect of grammar, punctuation and spelling, for example building up the children’s knowledge of a variety of ambitious vocabulary; understanding the use of conjunctions and openers and how these affect sentence structure.
 Teachers then expect to see grammar, punctuation and spelling used accurately in children’s independent writing.

 Different genres of fiction, non-fiction and poetry are taught in different year groups.
 Teachers plan creatively and use cross-curricular links to ensure that children have a solid experience of all text types.
 Children work through small writing tasks in the week which then build up into extended pieces of writing.
 This enables teachers to see how well the children write independently and put into practice the skills which have been taught.

 Grammar, Punctuation and Spelling